struppigel/WisdomForHedgehogs/docs/index.md

 ### How should I start learning malware analysis?

+I created a course for beginners, which you find on [Udemy here](https://www.udemy.com/course/windows-malware-analysis-for-hedgehogs-beginner-training/?referralCode=EE0E2DC9FA7388FF25B7)

-I plan to create an article about that.
-In the meantime, please check [this article by Fabian Wosar](https://github.com/fwosar/malware-analysis-resources)
+You may also want to check [this article with resources by Fabian Wosar](https://github.com/fwosar/malware-analysis-resources)

 ### Do I need a degree / certs to become a malware analyst?

 No, you don't need it.
-It might help to get the foot in the door but it is more important that you actually have reversing skills.
+It might help to get the foot in the door but it is more important that you actually have reverse engineering skills.

-### Can you decrypt STOP/DJVU ransomware encrypted files?

-This is in most cases not possible.
-Please check first at [id-ransomware](https://id-ransomware.malwarehunterteam.com/) if it is really STOP/DJVU ransomware by uploading a ransom note and an encrypted file.
-The site will also tell you if you have a chance to decrypt files without paying criminals.

-### Can you decrypt other ransomware encrypted files?

-This site will tell you: [id-ransomware](https://id-ransomware.malwarehunterteam.com/)